MyOutDeskLLC/SalesforcePhp/README.md

 install and leverage this API to help them integrate Salesforce easily and beautifully.
 These endpoints return salesforce responses, and most of the endpoints contain links to specific documentation.

+### Why?
+While we did have the original [SalesforceRest](https://github.com/MyOutDeskLLC/SalesforceRest) library, there were several issues we ran into which were not practical with it.
+The gist of what spawned this library was the following needs:

+- Unstable testing due to the fact every SF org is different
+- Bulk API Uploads were messy
+- Ability to query field api names without digging into salesforce, opening fields with similiar names, etc
+- Ability to query chunks of data, by time frame, which matches expected data in salesforce (Soql Date Constants)
+- A nicer way to build queries due to soql conventions which are similiar but not 1:1 with typical sql

+And some other local needs by our team:
+- Faster way to copy paste templated reports to new team members
+- Copying & updating dashboads for specific team members, which are linked to said reports

 ## Authors
 - [JL](https://github.com/WalrusSoup)